-To test whether my attribution of emotions to my dog is correct, then, I've begun to empirically test our use of anthopomorphisms.
-I began with "guilt", which one research studyfound 74% of dog owners claimed their dogs felt.
+To test whether my attribution of emotions to my dog is correct, then, I've begun to empirically test our use of anthropomorphism.
+I began with "guilt," which one research study found 74% of dog owners claimed their dogs felt.
 Their confidence about this comes from the easily identifiable "guilty look" of a dog: he may put his ears back, duck his head or avert his eyes, drop his tail and wag low between his rear legs, or slink away from his increasingly-suspicious owner.

-I designed a experiment to test what prompted that guilty look: was it in fact "guilt", or was it a response to owner behavior?
-We went to owner's homes, and videotaped various scenarios with these variables.
+I designed an experiment to test what prompted that guilty look: was it in fact "guilt," or was it a response to owner behavior?
+We went to owners' homes, and videotaped various scenarios with these variables.
 Each trial began with an owner showing his dog a desirable treat, instructing him not to eat it, and then leaving the room.

 What this shows is that the guilty look, our index for assuming a dog knows when he's done something wrong, is actually prompted most as a response to the behavior of the human.
-Whether actually scolding a dog--using a deep, chastising tone of voice, approaching with a wagging finger and an angry face--or in preparation to scolding, the owners' behavior is recognizable to dogs.
+Whether actually scolding a dog—using a deep, chastising tone of voice, approaching with a wagging finger and an angry face—or in preparation for scolding, the owners' behavior is recognizable to dogs.
 To avoid being punished, they act submissively, non-threateningly, as they might with a larger, more forceful playmate.